WHO confirms second Ebola case in Congo - Nigeria Today

 WHO confirms second Ebola case in Congo

-The World Health Organisation on Monday confirmed the second Ebola case in the Democratic Republic of Congo.
-“So far, there are 19 suspected cases, including three deaths and two lab-confirmed cases,” a WHO spokesperson in Geneva said via an e-mail.
+The World Health Organisation on Monday confirmed that a second Ebola case in Congo.
+“So far there are 19 suspect cases, including three deaths and two lab-confirmed cases,” a WHO spokesperson in Geneva said via e-mail.
 The first case was confirmed on Friday in Bas-Uele province in the north-east.
-The WHO […]

 Do you something awesome to share with the world?
 Click here to share